What can a French degree do for you?

 Courses are taught in French so you’ll become proficient and comfortable speaking and writing as you earn your degree.

 You’ll sharpen those skills through fun activities and clubs on campus and by studying abroad through our Global Opportunities program.

-Majors can study in semester-long programs in one of four French cities, while minors can also choose from shorter programs restoring a medieval castle or learning language and culture in the French countryside.
-Adding one of our interdisciplinary minors, like applied linguistics and international studies, help you gain a better understanding of important topics in today’s world.
+Majors can study in semester-long programs in a French city, while minors can also choose from shorter programs restoring a medieval castle or learning language and culture in the French countryside.
+Adding one of our interdisciplinary minors like applied linguistics and international studies help you gain a better understanding of important topics in today’s world.